Advanced Topics in Physical Activity and Brain Health (11548.1)

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

-The topics and discussions will challenge you to understand a more complex and integrated 'bigger picture' of brain health and function, with a deeper dive into pathophysiology, evidence for physical activity, multidisciplinary treatment and standards of healthcare in Australia as well as international perspectives.
+The topics will challenge you to understand a more complex and integrated picture of brain health and function and the emerging evidence that supports the role of physical activity in prevention, rehabilitation and management across a range of conditions.
+The online learning modules provide with a deeper dive into pathophysiology, evidence for physical activity, multidisciplinary treatment and standards of healthcare in Australia as well as international perspectives.
 You will explore and evaluate where your role as an exercise physiologist fits into current and emerging areas of evidence-based practice.